 The best fruits to snack on for weight loss

-Since it’s often low in calories and high in fiber, fresh fruit is an excellent replacement for high-calorie-density sweets like candy and soda.
+Since it’s often low in calories and high in fibre, fruit is an excellent replacement for high-calorie-density sweet treats.

-Swapping frozen grapes for a candy bar, for example, would help you get your sweet fix without adding a lot of empty calories to your day.
+Swapping lollies for frozen grapes, for example, would help you get your sweet fix without adding a lot of empty calories to your day.
 Stick to fresh fruit over dried fruit when possible—most dried fruits tend to have a high calorie density.

-Greek yogurt is the perfect high-protein snack choice when you’re craving something creamy and delicious.
+Greek yoghurt is the perfect high-protein snack choice when you’re craving something creamy and delicious.

 A recent meta-analysis found that participants who increased their daily protein intake reduced their overall body weight.
 One review suggests this may be due to the body’s need for more oxygen to help break down protein, which may boost feelings of fullness.

-You can eat your Greek yogurt plain or pair it with other energy-boosting ingredients to fuel your day.
+You can eat your Greek yoghurt plain or pair it with other energy-boosting ingredients to fuel your day.